Prototyping Social and Environmental Impact in Engineering Courses

 Why join this research group or lab?

 You can be a part of creating widespread and lasting impact at HMC and for engineering education - equipping your peers to incorporate environmental, social, and ethical components in their engineering endeavors.
 You will also collaborate closely with multiple Engineering and Climate faculty to learn about course design and engineering education research.
-As the first student hire on the project, you will be essential in helping us build an equitable and collaborative interdisciplinary research team for the next 3 years of this project.
+We are excited to work with you to help us build an equitable and collaborative interdisciplinary research team for the next 3 years of this project.

 To apply, please write ~1-2 paragraphs to answer these questions to help us learn if you'll be a good fit: Why are you interested in working on this project?
 What will you bring to the project and what do you hope to learn?
 Which of the Engineering courses (E82, E83, E84, E85, E86, E101, E102) would you feel able to and/or excited to contribute to for Module development?
 Please also submit the names of two HMC professors as references who can comment on your work habits.